Please ensure Javascript is enabled for purposes of website accessibility

 Much more than simply correcting mistakes, excellent etiquette for virtual meetings is about fostering engaging, productive, and inclusive meeting experiences that yield business growth.
 Individuals who develop mastery of the above skills position themselves for leadership opportunities in a world where remote work seems commonplace.

 Apply the virtual meeting etiquette dos and don’ts starting from your next video call.
-Not everything is worthy of focus, so try to concentrate on one or two areas for improvement.
-By practising consistently these principles, you will enhance your professional presence and meeting effectiveness.
+Not everything is worth focusing on, so try to concentrate on one or two areas for improvement.
+By practicing these principles consistently, you will enhance your professional presence and meeting effectiveness.

 Virtual meeting etiquette is still a work in progress.
 Improvements are made as technology grows and remote working practices get established, thanks to feedback and results, as well as emerging best practices.
-Your commitment to giving these skills the utmost attention will distinguish you as a professional and help all parties concerned conduct successful and engaging meetings.
+Your commitment to giving these skills the utmost attention will distinguish you as a professional and help all parties involved conduct successful, engaging meetings.

 FAQs